Alerts: Alert creation example

 loans_duration/total_loans as average_loan_duration,

-max_monthly_instalment - debt_ratio as available_debt_ratio
+p.max_monthly_instalment - debt_ratio as available_debt_ratio

 return p, total_properties_value, total_loans, average_loan_duration, average_distance, available_debt_ratio